zhshi0816/Video-Frame-Interpolation-Transformer/README.md

 # Video Frame Interpolation Transformer

-This repo is the official implementation of 'Video Frame Interpolation Transformer', CVPR 2022 [Paper](https://arxiv.org/pdf/2111.13817.pdf).
+This repo is the official implementation of 'Video Frame Interpolation Transformer', CVPR 2022.

+[Paper](https://arxiv.org/pdf/2111.13817.pdf), Video(To be uploaded)

 ## Packages
 The following pakages are required to run the code: